hungnguyen10897/THA-Data-Engineer/README.md

 # THA Data Engineer

-## 1. Architectture
+## 1. Architecture and Design Rationale
 The stack comprises of 4 main components
 ### 1.1 Permanent Storage
 ## Deployment
-Deployment is done in a docker image to ensure everything needed is available during deployment.
+Deployment is done in 2 steps: Create a docker image to ensure everything needed is available during deployment.

 First, create a credentials file in the root project directory so that the deplyoment container can deploy everything on your behalf